e-mission/e-mission-docs/docs/workshops/fall_2018/logistics.md

       participation period will run for **one month ONLY**.
 On **Thursday, September 20th**, 2018, the discussions will be turned off.

+#### Async participation procedure ####
+Although the participation is asynchronous, I would still like it to be interactive.
+It is known that asking questions, both listener-driven and speaker-driven, involves active recall and [helps solidify concepts in long-term memory](https://www.ncbi.nlm.nih.gov/pubmed/20804289).

+Therefore, I propose the following procedure:
+- I have seeded every discussion with some initial questions
+- Attendees should answer any unanswered questions for which you want to clarify your understanding
+   - first come, first served
+   - reference the question by adding a link to it like [this one](https://github.com/orgs/e-mission/teams/em-workshop-2018/discussions/1/comments/2)
+- Attendees can add new questions if there is something unclear
+- I will check the discussion once a day, comment on answers and pose new questions to help you gain an understanding of the material
+- I will answer all unanswered questions at the end of the asynchronous workshop (**20th Sept 2018**)

 ### Agenda ###
 -------
-Can't join the async discussion?
-[Remember to send me your github username](#sign-up-for-github) (e.g. https://github.com/shankari/) so that I can add you to the team that can participate in the discussions.
+- **Can't join the async discussion?** [Remember to send me your github username](#sign-up-for-github) (e.g. https://github.com/shankari/) so that I can add you to the team that can participate in the discussions.
+- **How does the async discussion work?** [See the procedure!](#async-participation-procedure)

 #### Monday, August 20th ####